-Spacio Talks: Colour Psychology
+Spacio Talks: Colour Psychology in Office Design

 Have you ever wondered why certain colours appeal to you more than others?

 Why you recoiled in horror from the fuschia shade your sister picked out for her bridesmaids’ dresses, whilst the other girls looked categorically gleeful?

 Why you argue aggressively with your partner over what shade to paint the bathroom, you in favour of duck egg blue, and them championing a sort of peach?

 Why a certain shade of tangerine evokes a foggy memory of a beach holiday from childhood, reminding you of the smell of sunscreen and warmth of sand on your feet?

 Sometimes you can’t quite put your finger on it.
 But in truth, colour is influencing you, in every aspect of your life.
 Influential psychologist, Carl Jung, described colour as “the mother tongue of the subconscious”.
 It has the power to lift your mood, alter your productivity, and even make you feel agitated and unsafe.
 In the modern world, understanding the psychology of colour is becoming increasingly important.
 Colour in office space interior design can be the difference between a client sticking around long enough to make that sale, or alternatively feeling uneasy in a space.
 It can be the difference between your employees feeling energised and inspired, bouncing around fantastic new ideas, or feeling over-stimulated and distracted.

 The manner in which we as humans experience colour, can be categorised in three main ways.

 Innate and biological response: